Michael Bankole

 Biography

-Michael joined the Department of Political Economy in January 2018.
-His doctoral research focuses on the substantive representation of ethnic minorities in Britain by ethnic minority Members of Parliament following the 2017 General Election.
-Michael holds a BSc (Hons) in Sociology from the University of Surrey and an MSc in Democracy and Comparative Politics from University College London (UCL).
+Michael Bankole initially joined the Department of Political Economy in January 2018.
+He completed his PhD in Political Economy at King’s College London, where his doctoral research examined the substantive representation of ethnic minorities in Britain by ethnic minority Members of Parliament following the 2017 General Election.
+He also holds a BSc (Hons) in Sociology from the University of Surrey and an MSc in Democracy and Comparative Politics from University College London (UCL).

 Teaching